Cossacks in Time of Troubles

 3. If the constructive part of the opposition in the course of the coup curbs the destructive part, then on the second act everything will end (as it happened in the 1991 year).
 But often it happens the other way around and a bloody civil war begins with monstrous victims and consequences for the state and the people.
 And very often all this is accompanied and burdened by foreign military intervention.
 The great troubles are different from others in that they have all three acts, and sometimes more and drag on for decades.
 No exception and Russian distemper of the beginning of the XVII century.
 During 1598-1614, the country was shaken by numerous uprisings, riots, conspiracies, coups, revolts, it was tormented by adventurers, invaders, rogues and robbers.
 Cossack historian A.A.
 Gordeev counted in this unrest four periods.

-2. The struggle of Godunov with Dimitrii, which ended with the death of Godunov and Dimitri 1604-1606
+2. The struggle between Godunov and Dimitri, which ended in the death of the Godunovs and Dimitri, 1604-1606

 3. The struggle of the lower classes against the boyar rule of 1606-1609

-4. The struggle against external forces seized power in Moscow Russia.
+4. The struggle against external forces that seized power in Muscovite Rus'.

 Historian Solovyov saw the cause of the Troubles in the "bad moral state of society and too developed Cossacks."
 Without arguing with the classic in essence, it should be noted that the Cossacks in the first period did not accept any participation at all, but joined the Troubles with Dimitri in 1604 year.
 Therefore, the long-term undercover struggle between the boyars and Godunov in this article is not considered as having no relation to its subject.
 Many prominent historians see the causes of the Troubles in the politics of the Polish-Lithuanian Commonwealth and the Catholic Roman Curia.
 And indeed, at the beginning of the 17th century. a certain person who pretended to be the miracle of the rescued Tsarevich Dmitry (the most well-established version that he was a fugitive monk Grigory Otrepyev), appeared in Poland, having previously visited the Zaporozhye Cossacks and learned from them military matters.
 In Poland, this False Dmitry was the first to declare to Prince Adam Vishnevetsky of his claims to the Russian throne.